adithya-s-k/AI-Engineering.academy/docs/AIBreakDown/TRM/README.md

 - Then 1 H-update where z_L informs z_H
 - Total structure: 3 H-cycles × (6 L-cycles + 1 H-update) = 3 × 7 = 21 passes

 **Why two states?
-The deep reasoning behind this design:**

-At first glance, this seems arbitrary.
-Why not just have one state that gets updated 21 times?
-Or three states?
-Or ten?
-The answer lies in understanding what each state represents.
+Why not one, or three, or ten?**

+At first I thought this seemed kind of arbitrary.
+But it makes sense when you think about what each state actually does.

-**z_H is the commitment**.
-It's the model's current best hypothesis for the solution.
-If you were to stop the model at any point and ask "what's your answer?" you'd read it from z_H.
-This state changes slowly (3 times) because making commitments too frequently would be unstable - you'd lose information from previous reasoning.
+**z_H is your commitment**.
+It's the model's current answer draft.
+Stop the model at any point and ask "what's your solution?" - that's z_H.
+It only updates 3 times because you don't want to thrash around with constant commitment changes.
+That'd be unstable.

-**z_L is the exploration**.
-It's where the model tests ideas, checks constraints, and builds up reasoning without the burden of maintaining a complete solution.
-This state changes rapidly (18 times) because exploration should be cheap and frequent.
-You want to try many possibilities before committing to one.
+**z_L is your scratch paper**.
+This is where the model tests ideas, checks constraints, explores possibilities - without worrying about maintaining a complete solution.
+It updates 18 times because exploration should be cheap and frequent.
+Try lots of stuff, commit to little.

+And here's the thing - if you only had one state, every exploration would overwrite your answer.
+With two states, you can freely explore in z_L while keeping your stable solution in z_H.
+It's actually kind of elegant.

 This design solves a fundamental problem in iterative reasoning: how do you explore possibilities without losing your current best answer?
 If you only had one state, each exploration would overwrite your previous solution.
 With two states, you can explore freely in z_L while keeping your stable solution in z_H.

 **Connection to HRM's hierarchical interpretation:**

-The predecessor paper (HRM) motivated this with biological arguments about the brain operating at different temporal frequencies.
-TRM simplifies this: it's not about high-level vs low-level processing.
-It's about stable answers vs exploratory reasoning.
+The predecessor paper (HRM) had all these biological arguments about the brain operating at different temporal frequencies.
+Honestly?
+TRM just... simplifies all that.
+It's not about hierarchy or biology.
+It's about having one place for stable answers and another place for messy exploration.

-Interestingly, the paper shows that trying to use more than two latent states hurts performance (Table 2 in the paper).
+The paper actually tested using more states.
 With 7 states (one per recursion level), accuracy drops to 77.6%.
-With just one state (no separation), accuracy drops to 71.9%.
-Two states - one answer, one reasoning - is optimal.
+With just one state, it drops to 71.9%.
+Two states hits 87.4%.
+Sweet spot confirmed.

-**What actually happens in these states:**
+**What's actually in these states?**

-When you examine z_H during solving, you can literally decode it back through the reverse embedding and see the current Sudoku grid.
-It's interpretable - it's actual cell predictions.
+Here's something cool - if you decode z_H back through the reverse embedding, you can literally see the current Sudoku grid.
+It's interpretable.
+Real numbers in real cells.

-When you examine z_L, it's not directly interpretable.
-It's a latent representation - patterns of activation that encode constraints, possibilities, and logical relationships.
-The model learns what to put here during training.
-But experiments in the paper (Figure 6) show that z_L genuinely represents different information than z_H - it's not just a copy.
+z_L though?
+It's not directly interpretable.
+It's a latent representation - weird patterns of activation that somehow encode constraints and logical relationships.
+The model figures out what to put there during training.
+But the paper shows (Figure 6) that z_L definitely contains different information than z_H.
+It's not just a copy - it's genuinely doing its own thing.

 This separation is what makes TRM more than just a recursive model.
 It's a model with an explicit internal reasoning process.